Skip to Main Content

 Meredith Sophs always get inside information as to when the painting is to occur and they're always ready with yells and songs for the boys... the girls yelled for the boys and the boys for the girls.
 Sophomore songs rang across the campus.

-In the twenties, cheers linked solely to clubs and classes disappeared from Oak Leaves.
+In the twenties, cheers linked solely to clubs and classes disappeared from the Oak Leaves.
 But beginning in 1924, photos of the Athletic Association's official cheerleaders in action poses appeared in the yearbooks, possibly in response to the acceptance of women cheerleaders nationally.
 Alongside were often included the popular calls, yells and cheers that were used that year, some of which were credited to the students themselves.
-As explained in the 1940 Oak Leaves, "A college cheerleader, aided by cheerleaders from each class, directs all group singing, which includes step-singing and Christmas caroling, and leads the cheering section at intermural games."
+As explained later in the 1940 Oak Leaves, "A college cheerleader, aided by cheerleaders from each class, directs all group singing, which includes step-singing and Christmas caroling, and leads the cheering section at intermural games."

 During these early decades, Meredith College athletes were still a long way from competing with other schools, but college and student affiliations promoted creativity, interclass rivalries were playfully fierce, and group singing was taken seriously.